-Hold & Secure To protect student and staff from threat of violence in surrounding area or facilitate Teachers will lock doors & windows until further Students proceed to their classrooms if it is safe to do so.
-If not, teacher or staff direct students into Teachers and students remain in classroom or secured area until given further instructions emergency services on campus instructions are given direct students into nearby rooms or bldgs instructions.
-Front entrance is locked
+Hold & Secure To protect student and staff from threat of violence in surrounding area or facilitate emergency services on campus Teachers will lock doors & windows until further instructions are given Students proceed to their classrooms if it is safe to do so.
+If not, teacher or staff direct students into nearby rooms or bldgs Teachers and students remain in classroom or secured area until given further instructions.
+Front entrance is locked ------------------ --- --- -- --

 Action Purpose If inside If outside Other measures Building Evacuati on To protect students and staff if it is unsafe to remain in bldg.
 Principal will initiate fire alarm Office Manager will contact 911 and teacher will instruct students to evacuate Teachers instruct students to evacuate, assemble in assigned Assembly Area & take class roster.
 Relocatio n/Off Site Evacuati on To protect students and staff when it is unsafe to remain on campus Principal or designee will determine the safest method of evacuation (e.g., use of school vehicles or walking) Teachers instruct students to evacuate & take class roster.
-Once assembled off-site, teachers & students stay in place until instructions are given All Clear Student and staff can return to classrooms Principal make an announcement
+Once assembled off-site, teachers & students stay in place until instructions given All Clear Student and staff can return to classrooms Principal make an announcement